 January 31, 1937: By this point, Judy was not a member of the Meglin Kiddies group anymore but of course Ethel Meglin made sure to point out in her ads that she had helped train some of the brightest young talents in Hollywood.

 January 31, 1942: Judy and husband David Rose were at Camp Wolters, in Mineral Wells, Texas for the last day/night of their USO tour of Army camps.
-On this night, Judy was the guest of honor at a ball which celebrated President Roosevelt’s birthday.
+On this night, Judy was the guest of honor at a ball that celebrated President Roosevelt’s birthday.
 This was the first event at the camp’s new $83,000 sports arena which was opened early for this event (the formal dedication of the arena did not take place until that February).

 January 31, 1943: For Me And My Gal was still doing great business around the country.
 Meanwhile, at MGM, Judy was on bed rest after being overworked by Busby Berkeley while filming the “I Got Rhythm” finale for Girl Crazy.